 Pho Quynh is a quick and easy stop if you’re staying in the backpacker neighborhood around Bui Vien Street.
 However, we would recommend heading to Pho Hung instead (#3 in this article).
 It’s just a 5-minute walk and probably has a better bowl of pho.
 Or you can try them both and decide for yourself!

 8. Pho 24

 Pho 24 is a popular chain of Pho restaurants sprinkled throughout Saigon.
 While it may seem boring to eat pho at a chain, their success is due to the pho quality.
 You can always count on a delicious bowl of pho, a high level of hygiene, and an air-conditioned dining room.

 I don’t think anyone would claim that Pho 24 is the best pho in Ho Chi Minh City, but their broth is actually quite tasty and complex.
 In fact, the number 24 in the name refers to the 24 ingredients of the broth.

 A large bowl of either phở tái or phở chín is 59,000 VND, but if you want both cuts of beef you’ll need to pay an extra 22,000 VND.
 Or you can just get the combo (phở đặc biệt) for 69,000 VND.

-We actually end up eating at various branches of Pho 24 quiet often – when we are in the mall or the airport or anytime we want a reliably delicious bowl of pho without any tummy troubles later.
+We ended up eating at various branches of Pho 24 quite often – when we are in the mall or the airport or anytime we want a reliably delicious bowl of pho without any tummy troubles later.